pgRouting/pgrouting/doc/trsp/pgr_trspVia_withPoints.rst

 :Example 8: Sometimes ``U_turn_on_edge`` flag is ignored when is set to
             ``false``.

-The first step, doing a :doc:`pgr_dijkstraVia` does consider not making a U turn on the same edge.
+The first step, doing a :doc:`pgr_withPointsVia` does consider not making a U turn on the same edge.
 But the path :math:`9 \rightarrow 16` (Rows 4 and 5) is restricted and the result is using it.